-- The Computing National Curriculum is delivered throughout several units across the year.
+The Computing National Curriculum is delivered throughout several units across the year.
 Devised by the Department's Teaching staff, the aim is deliver the National Curriculum in a fun and practical way.

-Theatre Booking System - learners develop understanding of formulas and functions to create a system to model ticket booking at a theatre with additional ticket sales accounting.
+Spreadsheets - learners develop understanding of formulas and functions to create a system to model ticket booking at a theatre with additional ticket sales accounting.
 Building knowledge of spreadsheet software.

 We currently offer OCR Computer Science, this course gives the students a comprehensive experience of how computers work internally and an in depth theoretical understanding of computational concepts.
 The course is broken into three units, two examinations and one controlled coursework assessment.

-- 1 hour and 30 minute written paper worth 40%.
+- 1 hour and 30 minute written paper worth 50%.

 - This unit covers computer science concepts and will give the students the opportunity to develop understanding of hardware, software, networking, security and computational law.